cpt8c8/OO-Language-Comparison/README.md

 ```
 So, the get() and set() of the property "ex" are delegated to the getValue() and setValue() methods of the "Delegate()" class.
 Kotlin's standard library contains a few very helpful standard delegates such as Lazy() (for if the value gets computed only upon first access) and Delegates.observable() (listeners that get notified about changes to this property).
 ##### Python
+Python supports computed attributes, which are attributes that look like a variable but call a function whenever the attribute is referenced.

 ### Interfaces / protocols
 #### What does the language support?